Write-Ahead Log (WAL)¶

 When a page is modified:

-- Apply changes to cached page
+- Apply changes to the cached page or higher-level runtime state

 Commit Durability¶